 This paneer tikka salad gives you the satisfaction of eating cheese. (except that you can’t do the “cheese pull” 🙂 ) So you wouldn’t feel deprived of the pleasures of eating delicious food, more so when trying to lose weight.

-Though paneer is essentially a form of cheese, it has only a fraction of the saturated fat and cholesterol when compared to other types of cheese. (source)
+Though paneer is essentially a form of cheese, it has only a fraction of the saturated fat and cholesterol when compared to other types of cheese (source).
+Paneer to this salad is like feta (which is also a low-calorie, low-fat cheese) to walnut beetroot feta salad.

 Paneer is one of the best sources of vegetarian protein.